M: morrell - Munroe

 During his twenty year career he ventured northwards into Scotland but rarely seems to have travelled south of Birmingham.
 Cyril was the first opponent Albert Wall when the Doncaster man made his professional debut.
 In the early 1960s he pulled on a mask of his own, but to find out who he was you will have to read the Wrestling Heritage Top 20 Masked Men.

-He was a favourite of Wryton Promotions, and was wrestling right up to his sudden death in 1968, also refereeing for Wryton towards the end of his career.
+He was a favourite of Wryton Promotions, and was wrestling and refereeing right up to his sudden death in 1968, aged 49, when he collapsed on the building site at which he worked in Bury.

 Most memories of Jim Moser refer to Jumping Jim Moser.
 "A smooth as silk grafter in the ring and a lovely funny guy out of it," according to colleague Paul Mitchell.